grassrootseconomics/org-website/content/Blog/lukenya-pioneers.md

 ### **LUSOBE Funds First Interest-Free Student Loan**

-On **February 24, 2025**, the system underwent its first real-world test when **Abdullahi, a Lukenya University student**, faced an urgent tuition shortfall of **KES 10,000** to sit for his exams.
+On **February 24, 2025**, the Interest-Free Student Loan Facility underwent its first real-world test when **Abdullahi, a Lukenya University student**, faced an urgent tuition shortfall of **KES 10,000** to sit for his exams.
 Through **LUSOBE’s Student Tuition Fee Interest-Free Loan Facility**, he was granted an emergency loan, allowing him to continue his education without financial stress.

 Incredibly, just **five days later**, Abdullahi repaid the full amount—demonstrating the model’s viability and reinforcing the principle that students, when given financial breathing space, can uphold their commitments responsibly.